 Surfrider supports the Imperial Beach lawsuit and hopes that other cities will join the effort.
-Further, Surfrider has released a bipartisan call to action with the hope that the Administration and members of Congress will join in a bipartisan effort that will allocate federal funding and require Mexico to stop sewage from flowing onto local beaches.
+Further, Surfrider will be releasing a bipartisan call to action with the hope that the Administration and members of Congress will join in a bipartisan effort that will allocate federal funding and require Mexico to stop sewage from flowing onto local beaches.

 As a Surfrider support you can help by contacting your Congressional representative and asking them to join in supporting a solution to stop border sewage pollution.
 If you are a resident of San Diego County call your Port Commissioner and County Supervisor and demand they join the fight for clean water by asking them to join the City of IB’s lawsuit.
-See below for contact details.
 You can also support Surfrider’s water quality testing program by donating to the Blue Water Task Force (link).

 Comments to this article can be directed to firstname.lastname@example.org